 The retirement plan for the executives of the Company based in the UK (one of whom is a NEO, Mr. Davies), is a defined contribution plan.
-The Company contributes each year, on behalf of the NEO, an amount equal to 16% of their base salary, subject to the maximum level of contributions set out by UK Pension Accrual limits.
+The Company contributes or provides cash allowance equivalent each year, on behalf of the NEO, an amount equal to 16% of their base salary, subject to and in line with the maximum level of contributions set out by UK Pension Accrual limits.